Stellar Interferometry for Gravitational Waves: SI Sensitivity

 \subsection{Stellar source and response function}

 The distance between the two slits, i.e. satellites, is an important parameter for GW detection and the detection sensitivity of SI.
-The separation between two satellites depends on the spatial coherence length of a given star $\ell_s = 1.22~\lambda/\theta_s$) and thereby its distance from the satellites and the size of the star.
+The separation between two satellites depends on the spatial coherence length of a given star $\ell_s = 1.22~\lambda/\theta_s$ and thereby its distance from the satellites and the size of the star.
 For the visible light of 550 nm, a few promising candidates include SMC AB8 (12.83 mag, 197,000 Ly distance, $\ell_s = 450$ km) and the Crab Pulsar (16.5 mag, 6,523 Ly distance, $\ell_s = 2,070,990$ km).
 A very small area of the Sun can also serve as a stellar source with $\sim 10$ magnitude and 0.1 milliarcsec of parallax that corresponds to $15 \times 15~\textrm{m}^2$ area of the Sun's surface, granting $\ell_s \leq 3$ km.
-A half of the actual computed (maximum) $\ell_s$ can be used for fringe visibility of 0.5 in coherence experiments, and will be used hereafter.
+For the calculation of the sensitivity, we chose a half of the actual computed (maximum) $\ell_s$ as our $\ell$, which would translate to a fringe visibility of approximately 0.6 in coherence experiments.
+Note that the $\ell_s/2$ is not necessarily the most optimal choice.
 For given parameters of a stellar interferometer with $\ell_s$ and the magnitude of a star, we need to calculate the path length difference perturbed by a GW in terms of strain $h$.
-This dimensionless quantity gives a fractional change in the path length of a photon emitted from a star, as defined by $\delta L_c/L_c$ where $L_c$ is the characteristic length that corresponds to the target wavelength of GW in the case of SI.
+This dimensionless quantity gives a fractional change in the path length of a photon emitted from a star, as defined by $\delta L_c/L_c$ where $L_c$ is the characteristic length that corresponds to half the target wavelength of GW ($\lambda_\textrm{GW}$) in the case of SI.
 The response of the detector should be considered in terms of a response function $\mathcal{R}$ that reflects the geometrical configuration of the detector with respect to the GW propagation.
 This response degrades the sensitivity of GW signal ($h_\textrm{signal}$) hence this factor is divided from the strain noise ($h_\textrm{noise}$) as given by $h_\textrm{signal} \geq h_\textrm{noise}/\sqrt{\mathcal{R}}$.
-A detailed calculation of the response function is discussed in Appendix B.
+A detailed calculation of the response function is discussed in Appendix B. For the calculation of the sensitivity, we initially assumed orthogonal GW propagation direction with respect to our line of sight to obtain maximum sensitivity.
+Then, for the final estimation of the sensitivity, we took into account the change in the orientation due to orbital movements of the detector satellites.